José de Antequera y Castro: Defeat and capture

 In 1724, José de Armendáriz, now the viceroy in Lima, ordered Buenos Aires governor Bruno Mauricio de Zabala to suppress the rebellion and send Antequera to Lima for trial.
 Zabala led an army which included 6,000 Indians from the Jesuit missions against Antequera.
 On instructions from King Philip V, Armendáriz ordered the Jesuits readmitted.
 (After some delay, they reoccupied their college in Asunción on March 18, 1728).

 In the face of the army raised against them, Antequera's followers deserted him.
 In March 1725 he was forced to flee to a Franciscan convent in Córdoba, and from there he later fled to Charcas.
+Foolishly, he went to the Audiencia of Charcas to plead his case before his old friends and coworkers, but they were not going to protect him from the orders of the Viceroy.
 He was arrested at Chuquisaca in Charcas, and taken to Lima.
-He received the liberty of the city for four years while his case was being heard.
+He received lenient treatment and was given liberties to travel within the jail and the city itself during the four years while his case was being heard.
 On September 4, 1728, Antequera sent a report to the Audiencia of Charcas, defending his actions in Paraguay.
-Finally, in 1731, orders came from Madrid to execute him.